particle-iot/docs/src/content/hardware/migration-guides/msom-boron-migration-guide.md

 ### Reset and Mode buttons

-The M SoM does not include buttons on module.
+The M-SoM does not include buttons on module.
 We highly recommend including reset and mode buttons on your base board.

 For example, you could use two-inexpensive SMD switches.
 The 4.5mm [E-Switch TL3305AF160QG](https://www.digikey.com/product-detail/en/e-switch/TL3305AF160QG/EG5350CT-ND/5816195) costs $0.20 in single quantities.

 ### USB Connector

-The M SoM does not include a USB connector on the module.
+The M-SoM does not include a USB connector on the module.
 We recommend including one on your base board.
 This can be a USB Micro B, as on the Photon and Argon, or you could use USB C.

 Since you choose the connector you have the option of using a right-angle USB connector.
 This is handy if your board will be an enclosure where the board is recessed into the case under a removable cover.
 This can allow the USB connector to be accessed without removing the board from the enclosure.